 For example, two core questions are Good and two core questions are Requires improvement.

 HMICFRS will set out in the force report narrative the rationale for awarding a particular graded judgment in all cases where the proximity of core question judgments to the grade boundary is a salient factor.

 - HMICFRS does not routinely give one or more core questions within a pillar more weighting than others.
-However, there may be instances where a degree of weighting is appropriate because of the context of an individual force or significance of a particular inspection question.
+However, there may be instances where a degree of weighting is appropriate because of the context of an individual force or significance of a particular inspection question or the seriousness of a particular inspection finding.
 Where such an adjustment is made, the rationale will be set out in the force report narrative.